 A satellite phone is always highly recommended.
 If you do not own one you can rent them for as little as $75 a week.
 This is the greatest safety tool you can have.
 You could also carry a Garmin inReach device to allow for satellite texting and GPS location.

 What type of food should I bring?

 Your food should consist of freeze-dried meals.
 You may also bring items like trail mix, granola bars & jerky for snacking on.
 It is also a good idea to bring cider, hot chocolate or any other type of drink mix as you would not be able to carry many cans of soda.
 We will discuss food ideas in the planning process of your trip.
-Just remember this is not a gourmet dinning experience but a fishing trip of a lifetime.
-Your food planning will be critical to your safety with bears
+Just remember this is not a gourmet dining experience but a fishing trip of a lifetime.
+Your food planning will be critical to your safety with bears.

 Can I ship food up ahead of time?

 You may ship your food and any other items to us prior to your trip.
 The best way is through the U.S. Postal Service addressed to: